Appyx/gpio-reflect/README.md

 * `sudo rpi-update` (maybe first `sudo apt-get install rpi-update`)
 * `git clone https://github.com/Appyx/gpio-reflect.git`
 * `cd gpio-reflect`
-* `sudo ./install.sh` (This will take some time)
+* `sudo ./build.sh` (This will take some time)
 * `sudo insmod gpio-reflect [options]`

-The install script needs to build the right kernel tree, so it can take several minutes to complete.
-To speed this up you can install it manually with the tutorial linked above.
+The build script needs to build the right kernel tree, so it can take several minutes to complete.
+To speed this up you can build it manually with the tutorial linked above.

+For a permanent installation (Raspberry Pi):

+* copy `gpio-reflect.ko` to `/lib/modules/$(uname -r)/kernel/drivers`
+* add `gpio-reflect` to `/etc/modules`
+* create the file `/etc/modprobe.d/gpio-reflect.conf`
+* add the options to the file in the form: `options gpio-reflect param1=value1 param2=value2...`

 ## Usage